colorfulfool/Suggestive-text-field/README.md

 SuggestiveTextField(textInput, suggestions, {
   tokenSeparator: ', ', // or pass false to disallow multiple selections

-  // pass your own functions as hooks to alter the behaviour:
+  // Pass your own functions as hooks to alter the behaviour:

   suggestionsForToken: function (token) {
     // return suggestions that start with `token`
   },